 Harvard has delivered verdicts to all of the approximately 125 students ensnared in the Government 1310 cheating scandal and plans to make an announcement about the results of the investigation near the start of the spring semester, according to a Harvard spokesperson.

+One impeccable smile.
+One slick shock of black hair, graying at the temples.
+Two Harvard degrees.
+Mitt Romney has checked off the basic points of a presidential persona.
 But behind the pristine grooming lies a unique political figure—a man whose time at Harvard exemplifies how his presidential credentials are at once typical and unprecedented.

 2012 Harvard Men’s Soccer Team Produced Sexually Explicit ‘Scouting Report’ on Female Recruits

 Harvard and Dining Workers Reach 'Tentative Agreement'

 Students, Supporters Show Out in Force Monday For Dining Workers

 Sipping Mint Tea, Patrons Bid Goodbye to Café Algiers After 45 Years

 I am Not Your Enemy